jedlimlx/Cellular-Automaton-Viewer/wiki/Rule-Support.md

 CAViewer also supports arbitary weighted neighbourhoods & state weights via the [LifeViewer format](https://conwaylife.com/forums/viewtopic.php?f=3&t=1622&start=1677) (Specify with NW).<br>
 In addition, weighted neighbourhoods can be specified in the neighbourhood selector in the HROT rule dialog. <br>

+Rules on triangular and hexagonal tilings are also supported.
+Append H for hexagonal or T for triangular to the custom neighbourhood / weights specifier to get the rule on a hexagonal or triangular grid.

 ####  Supported / Planned Named HROT Neighbourhoods
 - [x] Asterisk (A)
 - [x] Checkerboard (B)